-TODDLER TIME meets on the first and third Tuesday every month, at 2pm in the Croft.
+TODDLER TIME meets on the first Tuesday every month, at 2pm in the Croft.
 Everyone with a young child is welcome; we have percussion instruments for the children to make music; a keyboard accompanies songs, and we light birthday candles for any child whose celebration is due.
 Toddler Time is not affiliated to MU Young Families, because we like to make donations to various charities, including Mission Aviation Fellowship, The Leprosy Mission, Sightsavers, Christian Aid, Wiltshire Air Ambulance and Embrace the Middle East (formerly BibleLands).
 There is no charge to attend, and a collection is available for those who wish to contribute.
 Free light refreshments are provided and there is time for the children to play.

 We finish in time for carers to collect schoolchildren,who are welcome to come along at holiday times.
 We hold an annual Teddy Bears’ Picnic, usually in August, and enjoy the Croft garden if the weather is fine